Anna Maria Busse Berger

 Busse Berger has published articles and books on notation, mensuration and proportion signs, music and memory, mathematics and music, historiography, and music in African mission stations.
 It is indicative of the interdisciplinary nature of her work that she has won major awards from scholarly societies representing the three musicological disciplines: the American Musicological Society, the Society for Music Theory, and the Society for Ethnomusicology.
 Winner of the Alfred Einstein Award from the American Musicological Society (AMS) for best article by a young scholar, she has had fellowships at the Harvard University Center for Italian Renaissance Studies, Villa I Tatti, Florence (twice); the Guggenheim Foundation, the NEH, the Stanford Humanities Center, the University of Vienna, and the Institute of Advanced Studies (Wissenschaftskolleg) in Berlin.

 In 2019, Busse Berger was made an Honorary Member of the AMS.
 She also received $210,000 from the Henry Luce Foundation together with her colleague Henry Spiller to research a Music History of Indonesia.
-Her book The Search for Medieval Music in Africa and Germany, 1891–1961: Scholars, Singers, Missionaries has appeared with the University of Chicago Press in October of 2020.
+Her book The Search for Medieval Music in Africa and Germany, 1891–1961: Scholars, Singers, Missionaries (University of Chicago Press, 2020) won the Bruno Nettl Award from the Society for Ethnomusicology for 2021.